 Wash your potatoes and peel them (if you must!).
 Cut them into small dice.
 Boil for around five minutes, but keep an eye on them – you need them to hold their shape.
 Drain them and leave them to dry off a bit.

 Put them back in the dry saucepan (no need to clean it).
 And now add your choice of flavourings.
 My favourite is lemon zest, a little stock powder and mixed herbs.
 Plus you’ll need just enough oil to give them a shiny coat.
 Mix them up but try not to break or mash them.

 Now heat up a little more oil in a frying pan and tip in your potatoes into a single layer.
 Fry (in batches if you have a lot) till golden and crispy.

 - Sesame seeds

 - Truffle oil (well, who knows what you’ll find on your travels!)

-…you can use just about anything else you have in your travelling pantry, but avoid anything too wet or you’ll end up boiling rather than frying.
+…you can use just about anything else you have in your travelling pantry (see below), but avoid anything too wet or you’ll end up boiling rather than frying.